Video shows officers dragged Tyreek Hill out of his car after he put his window back up

 Police Director Stephanie Davis said the tape would normally not be released while the investigation is ongoing, but she wanted to demonstrate the department’s “commitment to transparency and maintaining public trust.”

+In a CNN interview later Monday night, the 30-year-old NFL star said he was “embarrassed” and “shell-shocked” by the situation.

-Video shows that two motorcycle officers went after Hill after he appeared to speed past them in his McLaren sports car on the roadway entering Hard Rock Stadium in light traffic.
+Video shows that two motorcycle officers went after Hill after he appeared to speed past them at in his McLaren sports car on the roadway entering Hard Rock Stadium in light traffic — they later said they clocked him at 60 mph (97 kph).
 They turned on their lights and pulled Hill over.
 One knocked on the driver’s window and told him to put it down, which Hill did and handed him his driver’s license.

 “Don’t knock on my window like that,” Hill told the officer repeatedly.

-Note: This story has been updated to correct the conversion to kilometers per hour.